 Several events combined to break up the familiar vertically-integrated corporation in the United States.
 Bust-up takeovers of diversified firms in the 1980s led to a substantial restructuring and re-focusing of American industry.
 During the 1960s and 1970s, dozens of American corporations had pursued programs of growth through merger, leaving the corporate economy both heavily concentrated in assets and employment and highly diversified.
-ITT Corporation, perhaps the most infamous conglomerate, owned businesses around the world in industries that included hotels and casinos, auto parts, copper mining, bakeries, vocational education, insurance, and many others, becoming one of the 10 largest American corporations through aggressive acquisitions (Davis and Cobb, 2010).
+ITT Corporation, perhaps the most infamous conglomerate, owned businesses around the world in industries that included hotels and casinos, auto parts, copper mining, bakeries, vocational education, insurance, and many others, becoming one of the 10 largest American corporations through aggressive acquisitions.
 Along the way, it also acquired substantial political influence.

 By the time of Ronald Reagan's election in 1980, analysts on Wall Street and elsewhere had determined that conglomerates like ITT were heavily undervalued by the stock market.
-Most would be worth more if they were split up into their constituent parts, their fleet of corporate jets sold off, and their corporate headquarters closed--a course of action that became possible with a series of Federal decisions in the early 1980s (Davis and Stout, 1992).
-Over the course of the decade, one in three Fortune 500 corporations were taken over, often through hostile "bust-up" deals in which the companies were split into parts and either sold to related acquirers or floated as free-standing businesses (Davis, Diekmann and Tinsley, 1994).
+Most would be worth more if they were split up into their constituent parts, their fleet of corporate jets sold off, and their corporate headquarters closed--a course of action that became possible with a series of Federal decisions in the early 1980s.
+Over the course of the decade, nearly one in three Fortune 500 corporations were taken over, often through hostile "bust-up" deals in which the companies were split into parts and either sold to related acquirers or floated as free-standing businesses.
 Those corporations that remained often voluntarily restructured, selling off or closing peripheral businesses to focus on a core set of industries.
 As a result, GE's 400,000-member workforce declined by one-quarter during the first half of the decade.
-Thus, unlike prior merger movements, the 1980s hostile takeover wave left the corporate economy substantially less concentrated than when it started (White, 2001).
+Thus, unlike prior merger movements, the 1980s hostile takeover wave left the corporate economy substantially less concentrated than when it started.11

 During the 1990s, offshoring and the growth of a sector of "turnkey" vendors and distributors helped disaggregate the corporation further.
 The story of offshoring is familiar to everyone, as China has become workshop to the world and India has become IT center to the world.
-Less evident is the extent to which turnkey manufacturers and distributors have taken over core economic activities from name-brand corporations.
+Less evident is the extent to which turnkey manufacturers and distributors have taken over core economic activities from namebrand corporations.
 In electronics, companies like Solectron, Flextronics, and Ingram Micro expanded from "board stuffing" (the low-skill tasks of assembling circuit boards) to full-fledged assembly, supplier management, and distribution.
-Dozens of companies like Dell, Ericson, and Sony sold their factories to generic manufacturers so that they could focus on their "core competence" of design and brand management (Davis and McAdam, 2000).
+Dozens of companies like Apple, Ericson, and Sony sold their factories to generic manufacturers so that they could focus on their "core competence" of design and brand management.12